Safety

 Water

 The desert is an extreme environment.
-Carry enough water, one gallon per person per day, and drink it.
+Carry enough water, at least one gallon per person per day, and drink it.
 Water is available at visitor centers, campgrounds, Zion Lodge, and some shuttle stops.
 Do not drink untreated water.

 summer sun